Posted 27 Aug 2021

 My apps are split into the same sections as on the old design, but I split the Miscellaneous page into a few different sections and kept a true Miscellaneous section at the very bottom.

 The differentiation for each level of importance took a while to figure out.
-The main titles are standard h1 and h2s, the project titles are just bold ps, links are italicized ps, and the descriptions are standard ps.
+The main titles are standard h1 and h2s, the project titles are h3s, links are italicized ps, and the descriptions are standard ps.
 However, the more lengthy text such as the project descriptions and About section are slightly darker than the primary color.
 This helps draw your eye to the section markers instead of the long text, making the layout look less cluttered.

 I also whipped up a quick favicon.
 It’s my initials in iA Writer Mono on a squircle with the same text and background colors as the site.
 It helps complete the look and makes the design appear finished.